karoldavid/dialogflow-starter/README.md

 # Dialogflow Starter

-Use this code, written in TypeScirpt, to set up a **"serverless" chatbot running on Node.js**.
+Use this code, written in TypeScript, to set up a **"serverless" chatbot running on Node.js**.
 The script consists of a gateway and one fulfillment webhook with Google [Dialogflow](https://dialogflow.com/) and [Firebase](https://firebase.google.com/) Cloud Functions.

 ## Prerequisites